Anyone's death diminishes me,

 Robert Alan Koeneke, 2022, wrote The Dungeons of Moria, inspired some Diablo features

-Michael Kogan, 1984, founder of Taito Corporation
+Michael Kogan, 1984, founder of Taito Corporation: Space Invaders, Bubble Bobble, Arkanoid

 Scott Koller, 2015, did Blizzard customer support on WoW, Starcraft, Diablo, Hearthstone